Root Canal Therapy O’Fallon IL

 - Swelling of the gum tissues above or around the tooth

-The injured or diseased pulp must be removed or the tissues surrounding the root can become infected which can result in pain and swelling.
-Often there is no pain but the bacteria can cause damage to the bone.
-Untreated the tooth may have to be extracted.
+The injured or diseased pulp must be removed, or the tissues surrounding the root can become infected, resulting in pain and swelling.
+Often there is no pain, but the bacteria can cause damage to the bone.
+Untreated, the tooth may have to be extracted.

 Root canal treatment will involve one or more visits to complete.
-The pulp is removed and the canals are filled with a soft material called gutta-percha.
-In most cases a filling will be required to build the tooth up and a crown will need to be placed which protects the tooth from further fracture.
+The pulp is removed, filling the canals with a soft material called gutta-percha.
+In most cases, a filling will be required to build the tooth up, and a crown will need to be placed, which protects the tooth from further fracture.

-At Lake Pointe Dental both the doctors have had additional training in root canal treatment and can treat most cases.
-Due to our training and experience we know when it is in our patients best interest to refer to a specialist.
-If root canal treatment is required we will evaluate the tooth and determine the best treatment plan.
+Lake Pointe Dental specializes in root canal therapy in O’Fallon, IL.
+Our doctors have had additional training in root canal treatment and can treat most cases.
+Due to our training and experience, we know when it is in our patient’s best interest to refer them to a specialist.